 Undergraduate Admissions

-Before students may take classes at Idaho State University, they must be admitted as either a degree seeking or non-degree seeking student.
+Before taking classes at Idaho State University, students must be admitted as either a degree seeking or non-degree seeking student.
 To apply for admission, a person must submit a completed application for admission and submit a $50 non-refundable application fee.
 ACT and SAT scores are currently waived for admission but are still used for scholarship and course placement purposes.
-Degree seeking students must also provide official high school/college transcripts to the ISU Admissions Office:
+Degree-seeking students must also provide official high school/college transcripts to the ISU Admissions Office:

 Office of Admissions